-We would like to verify that the simulated network has a similar shape to that of the observed network.
-To do this, we calculate the graph density, standard variance of nodal degree and Freeman's centrality measure of the graph [76, 21].
-Given N nodes, the density of a graph is defined by
+We would like to verify that the simulated network has a similar shape to that of the true network.
+To do this, we calculate the graph density, standard variance of nodal degree and Freeman's centrality measure of the graph.
+For definition of these metrics, see [67, 19].
+The density of a network provides a normalized average of the degrees of the network.
+Networks with the same number of edges and nodes have the same density measure.
+The centrality measure of the graph is defined to be